makersacademy/airport_challenge/README.md

  In your terminal, type `$ rspec` under `airport_challenge` directory and it will run all the unit tests in spec files.

- There is also feature_spec.rb file which contains all the feature tests.
+ There is also feature_spec.rb file which contains all the feature tests for user stories.
 To solely run these, type the following:

  '$ rspec spec/feature_spec.rb'